 I suggested backing Al Nayyir each-way at 16-1 ante-post before he won at Newmarket last time.
 There was plenty to like about the way he made light of testing conditions to win easily at Headquarters, although few of the others seemed able to cope with the conditions and now, no bigger than 4-1, the value has been squeezed out of his price.

-Willie Mullins has left in his Royal Ascot winner, Belloccio, but he will need significantly more.
-So will Burdett Road, who won well at Newmarket last time and has a heavy ground hurdle win at Cheltenham on his CV.
+Willie Mullins relies on Royal Ascot winner, Belloccio, but he will need significantly more.
+So will Burdett Road, although he does have a heavy ground hurdle win at Cheltenham on his CV.

-Early advice: Back Point Lonsdale each-way at 66-1 with William Hill.
+Already advised: Point Lonsdale each-way at 66-1 (Non-Runner)

 It was the start of a new era.
 Nick Luck introduces the first QIPCO British Champions Day, featuring Frankel and some new whip rules which led to Christophe Soumillon being fined £40,000 and telling Racing TV viewers exactly what he thought about it!